modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-1.md

 	After this Chapter you should be able to:

 	- Describe some Nobel laureate’s explanations of the structure and functioning of stars, pulsars, and black holes.
-	- Describe some Nobel laureate’s explanations of the structure and functioning of neutrino oscillations, background radiations, accelerated expansion, and exoplanets.
+	- Describe some Nobel laureate’s explanations of the structure and functioning of neutrino oscillations, background radiations, accelerating expansion, and exoplanets.
 	- Analyze Peebles’ Nobel Lecture *How Physical Cosmology Grew* in terms of the components of contextualization of learning.

 !!! abstract "Description of content of Chapter 14."